-wanted to clear out, and Jo told 'em that the wimen kept a starin' at him, so he couldn't work, and ef he war kept from his bisness, and his family continooed to increase three at a time, he'd git so cussed poor he'd starve, and tharefore he knew it 'ud be better to for two or three days in a continuoal to take good care of his wife and the
+'Gracious me!' sed Mrs. Sutton, a after his game.
+So intense had been very literary womin, who allays talks is interest in the pursuit, that he was history on extra occasions; 'ef that litwanted to clear out, and Jo to'd 'em that the wimen kept a starin' at him, so he coe'dn't work, and ef he war kept from b a bisness, and his family continoced to increase three at a time, he'd git so cussed poor he'd starve, and tharefore he knew it 'ud be better to babbys.